top of page

 • Mar 30, 2024

-Learning to position and balance the body, and coordinate movements to react well, and move explosively in an efficient manner up the track from a standing start when the starter doesn't allow cheating, not only can carry over to other sports where athletes start while standing, but can also can carry over to starting positions where additional body parts - hand(s) - are in contact with the ground and required to accept some weight, ie; 3-point and 4-point starts.
+Learning to position and balance the body, and coordinate movements to react well, and move explosively in an efficient manner up the track from a standing start when the starter doesn't allow cheating, not only can carry over to other sports where athletes start while standing, but can also can carry over to starting positions where the hand(s) is/are in contact with the ground and required to accept some body weight, ie; 3-point and 4-point starts, with and without starting blocks.

 Standing Start Position